callstackincubator/rock/website/docs/docs/brownfield/android.md

 1. After the sync completes, run your React Native app to make sure everything works
 1. Test the build by running `./gradlew assembleRelease` in the android directory

-## 2. Set Up the Fat AAR Gradle Plugin
+## 2. Set Up the AAR Gradle Plugin

-We need a special Gradle plugin to create a "fat" AAR that includes all dependencies.
+We need a special Gradle plugin to create an AAR that includes all dependencies.
 We'll use the `brownfield-gradle-plugin` plugin from Callstack.

 1. Add the gradle plugin dependency to your `android/build.gradle`: